OpenNewsLabs/autoEdit_2/README.md

 2. the user can make text selections
 3. export those selections as a video sequence in the editing software of choice

-As of version `1.0.6` you can pull selections multiple transcriptions into a paperedit, see a video preview, and export as an EDL video sequence.
+As of version `1.0.6` you can pull selections from multiple transcriptions into a paperedit, see a video preview, and export as an EDL video sequence.
 [Check out the user manual for more on this](https://pietropassarelli.gitbooks.io/autoedit2-user-manual/content/paperediting.html).

 It is built in node NWJS and backbone.